 The need for a CCP is manifold.
-First, the Improvement Act requires us to write CCPs for all national wildlife refuges by 2012 to help fulfill the mission of the Refuge System.
-New policies to implement the strategic direction in the Improvement Act have developed since the Refuge was established.
-A CCP incorporates those policies and develops strategic management direction for the Refuge for 15 years, by
+First, the Improvement Act requires us to write CCPs for all national wildlife refuges by 2012 to help fulfill the mission of the refuge system.
+New policies to implement the strategic direction in the Improvement Act have developed since the refuge was established.
+A CCP incorporates those policies and develops strategic management direction for the refuge for 15 years, by

-- stating clearly the desired future conditions for refuge habitat, wildlife, visitor services, staffing, and facilities; - explaining concisely to state agencies, refuge neighbors, visitors, partners, and other stakeholders the reasons for management actions; - ensuring that refuge management conforms to the policies and goals of the Refuge System and legal mandates; - ensuring that present and future public uses are appropriate and compatible; - evaluating wilderness values; - providing long-term continuity and direction for refuge management; and, - justifying budget requests for staffing, operation and maintenance funds.
+- stating clearly the desired future conditions for refuge habitat, wildlife, visitor services, staffing, and facilities; - explaining concisely to State agencies, refuge neighbors, visitors, partners, and other stakeholders the reasons for management actions; - ensuring that refuge management conforms to the policies and goals of the refuge system and legal mandates; - ensuring that present and future public uses are appropriate and compatible; - providing long-term continuity and direction for refuge management; and - justifying budget requests for staffing, operation, and maintenance funds.